Natural Language Processing RELIES on Linguistics: Study of Language

-\textbf{Classic cL tasks} like parsing have application to corpus linguistics: in order to study a linguistic pattern, it is often important to query not just strings, but with grammatical abstractions like tags, dependencies, and phrases.
-This was not the original goal of parsing researchers: parsing was a cL topic before the days of substantial digital corpora, and was studied to examine computational capacity to model natural language grammar.
-Now, the tools produced have found a secondary application in corpus linguistics, with parser outputs accessible through corpus search engines \citep{resnik-05,fangorn,annis,grew,hundt-12,kulick-22}.\footnote{Search engines allowing users to query parsed corpora may also be motivated by information extraction applications \citep{shlain-20}.} The application to corpus linguistics perhaps motivates new angles on parsing research (e.g., syntactically searching a large text collection without having to pre-parse it in its entirety, or in a way that accounts for parser uncertainty).
+\textbf{Classic cL tasks} like parsing have applications to corpus linguistics: in order to study a linguistic pattern, it is often important to query not just strings, but with grammatical abstractions like tags, dependencies, and phrases.
+This was not the original goal of parsing researchers: parsing was a cL topic before the days of substantial digital corpora, and was studied to examine computational capacity to model natural language grammar, highlighting issues like formal expressive power \citep{steedman-11}.
+Now, the tools produced have found a secondary application in corpus linguistics, with parser outputs accessible through corpus search engines \citep{resnik-05,fangorn,Ben:Gho:Bal:Dri:12,hundt-12,annis,grew,kulick-22}.\footnote{Search in parsed corpora may also be motivated by information extraction applications \citep{shlain-20}.} The application to corpus linguistics motivates new angles on parsing research (e.g., syntactically searching a large text collection without having to pre-parse it in its entirety, or in a way that accounts for parser uncertainty).